kaesluder/task-list-api/ada-project-docs/wave_05.md

 }
 ```

-### TODO No matching Goal: Get, Update, and Delete
+### DONE No matching Goal: Get, Update, and Delete

 As a client, if I make any of the following requests: